LTLA/kana-formats/v1/README.md

 `results` will contain:

-- `selections`: a group containing the marker results for each selection after a comparison to a group containing all other cells.
+- `markers`: a group containing the marker results for each selection after a comparison to a group containing all other cells.
   Each child is named after its selection and is a group containing:
   - `means`: a float dataset of length equal to the number of genes, containing the mean expression of each gene in the selection.
   - `detected`: a float dataset of length equal to the number of genes, containing the proportion of cells with detected expression of each gene in the selection.